 DO NOT sprinkle volcanic rock on the logs, around the pilot, or on or near burners.
 This may cause sooting.
 Place volcanic rock only on the floor of the fireplace.
-During initial operation of the new heater, new burning logs and/or rock wool will give off a paper burning smell and orange flames will be present.
+During initial operation of the new heater, burning logs will give off a paper burning smell and orange flames will be present.
 Simply open the windows for a few hours to vent the odor.